tungbq/devops-project/projects/terraform-fresh-aks-cluster/README.md

 ### Prerequisite

-An Azure account with an active subscription
+- An Azure account with an active subscription
+- Azure CLI installed
+- Kubectl installed

 ### Authenticate to Azure